-Legal & General Capital has appointed the UK Green Building Council’s directory of policy and places, John Alker, as its head of sustainability.
+Legal & General Capital has appointed the UK Green Building Council’s director of policy and places, John Alker, as its head of sustainability.

 With more than 15 years of experience in the sector, Alker joined UKGBC in 2007 and has led its policy and advocacy at both national and local level on issues ranging from net-zero carbon, social value, health and wellbeing, regeneration and placemaking.